 Plain old plano or card boxes

-The perfect Gloomhaven storage solution!
-As seen in this image from Hugo Neves (in the lower-right hand corner), Plano Boxes will do the trick for storing tokens and bits.
+The perfect storage solution for anything, even Gloomhaven and Marvel Champions!
+Plano Boxes will do the trick for storing tokens and bits.

 You can go even cheaper for card storage and buy cardboard boxes for a few bucks.